 - 1.1 Findings.
-The SUSANVILLE INDIAN RANCHERIA CALIFORNIA ("Tribe" or "Tribal") finds that: - 1.1.1 A certain document, three copies of which are on file in the office of the Tribal Secretary, being marked and designated as 5 U.S.C.
+The MECHOOPDA INDIAN TRIBE OF CHICO RANCHERIA ("Tribe" or "Tribal") Tribal Council on behalf of the Tribe finds that: - 1.1.1 A certain document, three copies of which are on file in the office of the Tribal Secretary, being marked and designated as 5 U.S.C.
 552(a) and 1 CFR part 51 is hereby adopted as the Tribal Uniform Building Code, Tribal Uniform Mechanical Code, Tribal Uniform Plumbing Code, Tribal Electrical Code and Tribal Building and Construction Standards, for regulating the construction of buildings on tribal lands.
 The aforementioned documents are: